 - If you want the range to always appear, also select Show on Multimeasure Rests.

 - If you want a bracket around the range, enter the bracket in the Left and Right boxes.

 - To set up the parameters for another region, click Add.
-To remove a region, highlight the region and click Delete.
+To remove a region, click Delete.

 - Click OK (or press

 Noteman says: You can also remove measure numbers with the Selection tool.
-Click a measure number handle and press DELETE (or right
+Click a measure number handle and press DELETE (or right-click and choose Delete).

-- In the Items to Display section, deselect Measure Numbers.
+- In the Items to Display section, click Measure Numbers to deselect it.
 Click OK (or press

-Note that the Show On Top Staff and Show On Bottom Staff options in the Measure Number dialog box override this setting.
+Note that the Always Show on Top/Bottom Staff option in the Measure Number dialog box will override this setting.

 - Choose the Measure tool .
 A handle appears on each measure number in the score.

 - Drag a number by its handle to reposition it.